minimalic/silverstripe-fundamental/README.md

 ### Custom options for image upload directory

 By default images (modules: "Image Block", "Hero Banner Block"...) will be uploaded to `images/parent-class/parent-title`, where `parent` is the page/object holding the module.
-To change this behavior make your own YAML config (e.g. inside `mysite.yml`):
+To change this behavior add to your config (e.g. inside `mysite.yml`):

 ```yaml
 minimalic\Fundamental\Modules\ModuleImage: